idleberg/sublime-applescript/README.md

 ### Build System

 A build system works on Mac OS X only and should be available by default.
-To run your script press `Ctrl+B` or build from the *Tools* menu.
+To run your script press `⌘+B` or build from the *Tools* menu.

 ## License